For Support: (504) 982-0685

 Sponsorship Opportunities

-BIALA Sponsorship Opportunities
+BIALA Sponsorship & Exhibitor Opportunities

 Thank you for your interest in supporting our organization.
 Details about our conference sponsor and exhibitor opportunities are available below along with our Corporate Friend Sponsorship opportunity.
 If you are interested in sponsoring smaller social and enrichment events for those we serve, please send an email to info@biala.org .